BlooomLLC/BlooomCodingChallenge/README.md

 The winners will be judged by project organization, timing, and code readability.
 The winner of this challenge will receive a **$200** reward via Venmo or Cashapp.

 ## Helpful Hints
+When you clone this repo for the first time, in Terminal navigate to the head of this directory and type `pod install` to install the Firebase dependencies.
+If running this command causes an error, it's probably because you do not have CocoaPods installed on your Mac.
+To install this follow the instructions on this website http://cocoapods.org/.<br /><br />

 You will need to create your own FREE Firebase account and download a **GoogleService-Info.plist** file to add into your project.
 You can delete your **GoogleService-Info.plist** file when your ready to upload your pull request.<br /><br />

 **Here are some helpful links.
 You should not have to use any other Firebase tools outside of what we linked below.
 Use the iOS docs in Swift:**<br />